Viscous attenuation of gravitational waves propagating through an inhomogeneous background: Gravitational wave amplitude

 where $D_L = (1+z)^2 L$. $D_{L_*}$ is the luminosity distance of the source, for zero shear viscosity.
 Therefore, the total redshift-dependent part of the attenuated GW amplitude (let's represent this quantity by $F(z)$) is given by

 For non viscous case ($\eta = 0$),

-In (\autoref{fig:LCDMvisrange}), we plot the overall redshift-dependent part, $F(z)$, given in (\autoref{eq:F(z)}) w.r.t. redshift $z$, for the $\Lambda$CDM model, for the range of values of $\eta$ between $\sim 10^6$ Pa sec and $\sim 10^9$ Pa sec \cite{Goswami}.
-The solid orange plot line is for the non-viscous $\Lambda$CDM case (\autoref{eq:F(z)nonviscous}).
-The particular value of $\eta \sim 10^8$ Pa sec, displayed by the orange dashed curve in the (\autoref{fig:LCDMvisrange}) has been favoured by both theoretical \cite{brevik} and observational considerations \cite{Goswami}.
-The plots for viscous cases in (\autoref{fig:LCDMvisrange}) have contributions from both bulk viscosity $\xi$ and shear viscosity $\eta$, as can be understood as follows.
 The luminosity distance $D_L$ is calculated from angular diameter distance, $D_A$ as $D_L = (1+z)^2 D_A$.
 Since, $D_L = (1+z)^2 L$, for the flat FLRW spacetime, $D_A$ gives a good measure of the proper distance $L$. $D_A$ for flat spacetime is given by